rubrikinc/wachy/docs/guide.md

 ```
 # wachy ./program foo
 ```
-If there are multiple matches it will ask you to select one, otherwise it will drop into source view.
+If there are multiple matches for the function it will ask you to select one, otherwise it will drop into source view.

 Wachy will trace the function across all running instances of the binary - this is how eBPF works.
 You can add a `pid`-based